 CARING FOR OUR PROTECTED LAND

-What stewardship looks like is quite variable from property to property and is determined by a number of factors including what tools were used to protect the property, desired level of access, and its overall health.
-For example, stewardship for a conservation easement on private land could be as simple as a yearly property visit by our staff to ensure the conservation values of the land are not in jeopardy.
-Conversely, on preserves owned by the Conservancy, stewardship can be a perpetual year round endeavor including activities such as, invasive species monitoring and removal, trail building and infrastructure development/maintenance, native plant and habitat restoration, visitor education and more.
+What stewardship looks like is quite variable from property to property.
+Stewardship of a conservation easement on private land, for example, could be as simple as a yearly property visit by our staff to ensure the conservation values of the land are not in jeopardy.
+On preserves owned by the Conservancy, stewardship can be a perpetual year round endeavor that includes such labor-intensive activities as invasive species monitoring and removal, trail and infrastructure development/maintenance, native plant and habitat restoration, visitor education and much, much more.

-GTRLC has limited staff capacity to manage the enormous task of stewarding thousands of acres of land but has the wonderful benefit of incredibly active volunteers.
-Stewardship on this level would not be possible without our volunteer colleagues who generously donate their time, skills and energy.
-Understanding how critical the work of our volunteers is to achieving our land management goals, the Conservancy also invests in volunteer education as a key piece of stewardship.
+GTRLC has limited staff capacity to manage the enormous task of stewarding thousands of acres of land.
+Luckily we have many wonderful and incredibly active volunteers who help us with this important work.
+The level of stewardship we have come to experience would not quite literally not be possible without our volunteer colleagues who generously donate their time, skills and energy.

-Learn more about current Stewardhip initiatives or volunteer:
+Learn more about current stewardship initiatives or volunteer by clicking the links below.